 The provisions of the pooled trust agreement will determine whether any portion of remaining funds in the beneficiary's pooled trust account may be paid over to a designated beneficiary.
 There are many pooled trusts in New York.
 Each not-for-profit organization that has established a pooled trust has a different policy regarding distributions to individuals when the pooled trust beneficiary dies.
-Keep in mind, as we have noted, that there will be a "payback" to the state before a distribution to an individual even if the pooled trust agreement permits distributions.
+Keep in mind, as we have noted, there will be a "payback" to the state before any distribution is made to an individual, even if the pooled trust agreement permits such distributions.